 Who Qualifies for Federal Eviction Protection Under the CARES Act?

 Under the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”), the Federal Government has issued an eviction moratorium for 120 days to help combat the effects of the COVID-19 pandemic.
 This protection only applies to certain types of properties and lease agreements as explained below.
-The 120 day moratorium went into effect on March 27, 2020.
+The 120 day moratorium went into effect on March 27, 2020 and ended on July 25, 2020.

 Can I be evicted during the CARES moratorium?